“The MSI Summit E13 Flip Evo gets almost everything right -- except the price.”

 I reviewed the high-end configuration that costs $1,900 and includes an 11th-gen Intel Core i7-1185G7 and a 13.4-inch IPS display in the productivity-friendly 16:10 aspect ratio.
 It won me over immediately with its aesthetic, and I was left with a distinct impression of quality.
 But with a higher overall price and without a cheap base configuration, its appeal will remain more limited.

 My first impression of the Summit E13 Flip Evo was that it bears a distinct resemblance to HP’s Spectre x360 14.
 At least, that’s the case with my Ink Black version; the impression isn’t as pronounced with the Pure White color scheme.

 I say that because the Summit E13 Flip Evo has chassis and display corners that are clipped off at similar angles to the Spectre x360 14, and the laptop’s various edges (including around the touchpad) are a familiar rose gold color.
-You can easily tell the laptops apart, but it sure seems that MSI borrowed some aesthetic concepts from HP.
+You can easily tell the

 That doesn’t extend to functionality — unlike the HP, the MSI doesn’t have a USB-C port conveniently placed in one corner.
 Regardless of its inspiration, the Summit E13 Flip Evo is a lovely laptop with modern lines and attractive colors that blend into an overall elegant design.
 MSI makes a lot of the Golden Ratio (1.618) used to proportion the laptop, and I can’t fault its math.